hyperledger/fabric-ca/docs/source/users-guide.rst

- - The client identity must possess the "hf.Registrar.Roles" attribute with a comma-separated list of values where one of the values equals the type of identity being updated; for example, if the client's identity has the "hf.Registrar.Roles" attribute with a value of "client,peer", the client can update identities of type 'client' and 'peer', but not 'orderer'.
+ - The client identity must possess the "hf.Registrar.Roles" attribute with a comma-separated list of values where one of the values equals the type of identity being updated; for example, if the client's identity has the "hf.Registrar.Roles" attribute with a value of "client", the client can update identities of type 'client', but not 'peer'.

  - The affiliation of the client's identity must be equal to or a prefix of the affiliation of the identity being updated.
 For example, a client with an affiliation of "a.b" may update an identity with an affiliation